Snacks for People with Dysphagia (IDDSI Style)

 • Popsicles without nuts/chunks

-AVOID THESE SNACKS ON ALL LEVELS BELOW LEVEL 7 REGULAR
+AVOID THESE SNACKS ON ALL LEVELS BELOW REGULAR, LEVEL 7

-(unless tested by clinician and approved through a doctor’s order to deviate from prescribed diet.
+(Unless tested by clinician and approved through a doctor’s order to deviate from prescribed diet.)

-This is not a complete list of challenging foods to avoid.)
+This is not a complete list of challenging foods to avoid.

 • Marshmallows (highly chokable, per foods to avoid in Level 7 Easy to Chew IDDSI Adult Consumer Handout, January 2019)